ptrscll/ptrscll/README.md

 I have taken the following CS/CS-related courses:
   - Algorithms
-  - Introduction to Machine Learning*
+  - Introduction to Machine Learning
   - Artificial Intelligence
   - Data Structures
-  - Machine Structure and Assembly Language Programming*
+  - Machine Structure and Assembly Language Programming
   - Bridge to Higher Mathematics
   - Linear Algebra

-*Currently enrolled

 I have also taken the following earth science classes:
   - Paleoclimate
-  - Global Climate Change*
+  - Global Climate Change
   - Quaternary and Glacial Geology
-  - Structural Geology*
+  - Structural Geology
   - Mineralogy
   - Environmental Geology
   - The Dynamic Earth

-*Currently enrolled

 <!---
 ptrscll/ptrscll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.